 Cora is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cora is a town of managers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Cora who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Overall, Cora is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Cora who work in business and financial occupations (55.56%), computer science and math (44.44%), and office and administrative support (0.00%).

 Because of many things, Cora is a great place for families with children to consider.
 First of all, many other families with children live here, making Cora a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Cora has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cora’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.